MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

 #### Diary Bot Series Week 4

-##### What the Sigma?
+##### Into the Pipeline

 ##### 20240927 Introduction

+- [Slide 1: Title Slide]

 Hello, and welcome to today's session of `MyLife AI Open Development`!
-I'm Erik Jespersen, president and senior architect here at `MyLife`.
-Our aim is to put you, and all of us, in control of our AI-experiences for our own private, personal and collective wellbeing.
+I'm Erik Jespersen, president and platform architect here at MyLife.
+MyLife's aim is to put you, and all of us, in control of our AI-experiences for our own private, personal and collective wellbeing.

-Today we are continuing, laboring on if you must, with the "Diary Bot Series"... our ultimate aim, and we're halfway there!, is to create generally available Diary Bot functionality inside of MyLife.
-MyLife is highly configurable and scalable with a little bit of effort to create the intelligent solutions that work for you, your loved ones, and your professional clients.
+Today we are continuing with our "Diary Bot Series" jogging towards our ultimate aim of incorporating this technology into MyLife -- and we're halfway there!
+MyLife is highly configurable and scalable to create the intelligent solutions that work for you, your loved ones, and even your professional clients.

-- [Slide 1: Pipeline tunnels]

-So last week we transplanted the brains we'd built inside of our OpenAI GPT Diary Bot prototype into the MyLife data structure and code respository, correctly building and assigning member content in the system.
-Mouthfully, but simply, we merely performed some sensible copy/paste and mild content development.
+So last week we transplanted the brains we'd built inside of our OpenAI GPT Diary Bot prototype into the MyLife intelligence backbone.
+All with just some sensible copy/pasting and mild content development.
 Today, well, today we are going to walk through a couple of tunnels together.

 Enormous Tunnels!
 Vast Tunnels!
 A tunneleers delight-time!
-Also something for unnecessary 3D enthusiasts.
+Also something for unnecessary 3D enthusiasts like myself

 - [Slide 2: Mission]

-`MyLife` is a 501c3 nonprofit member organization that offers its membership, at no charge, an intelligent ai-assisted platform that helps them collect and preserve their cherished memories, stories, media, and ideas for posterity as their digital legacy. `MyLife` is not affiliated with any paid, premium or freemium service, we're simply trying to coax you with what we have!--what you see is exactly what we're trying to achieve.
+`MyLife` is a 501c3 nonprofit member organization that offers its membership, at no charge, an intelligent ai-assisted platform that helps them collect and preserve their cherished memories, stories, media, and ideas for posterity as their digital legacy.
+MyLife is not affiliated with any paid, premium or freemium service, what you see is free and what you see is what you get.

 What is this?
 How is it used?
 Well, before I show the interface, here are just a few of the use cases we've already been building towards with our initial functionality.